tpbrisco/cfopscon/README.md

-The Operators Console leverages the APIs of BOSH and CF API to achieve it's goals; as such, it must contain privileged information (see opcon.ini) (e.g. username/password) to bootstrap OAuth2 credentials necessary to access the appropriate APIs.
+The Operators Console leverages the APIs of BOSH and CF API to achieve it's goals; as such, it must contain privileged information (see opcon.ini) (i.e. username/password) to bootstrap OAuth2 credentials necessary to access the appropriate APIs.

 ## Current Status